89.1201 - State Policy (Updated February 10, 2025)

 (4) the number of teachers and aides trained and the frequency, scope, and results of the professional development in approaches and strategies that support second language acquisition.

-(1) the number of teachers for whom a bilingual education exception or ESL waiver was/is being filed;
+(1) the number of teachers for whom a bilingual exception or ESL waiver was/is being filed;

-(4) the number of students under the bilingual education exception or ESL waiver who were/are temporarily served in an alternative language program.
+(4) the number of students under the bilingual exception and/or ESL waiver who were/are temporarily served with alternative methods.

-(d) School districts shall report to parents the progress of their child in acquiring English as a result of participation in the program offered to emergent bilingual students.
+(d) School districts shall report to parents their child's English proficiency development as a result of participation in the program offered to EB students.

-(e) In alignment with the district improvement plan, each school year, the principal of each school campus, with the assistance of the campus level committee, shall develop, review, and revise the campus improvement plan described in TEC, §11.253, for the purpose of improving student performance for emergent bilingual students.
+(e) In alignment with the district improvement plan, each school year, the principal of each school campus, with the assistance of the campus level committee, shall develop, review, and revise the campus improvement plan described in TEC, §11.253, for the purpose of improving student performance for EB students.

 Statutory Authority: The provisions of this §89.1265 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.